ClojureBridge/curriculum/outline/setup_osx.md

 ![Testing lein repl](img/os_x/testing-step2.png)

 This is starting a REPL, which we will learn about soon.
 It's a special terminal for Clojure.
 At the REPL prompt, type `(+ 1 1)` and press Return.
 Did you get the answer `2` back?
 You will learn more about that in the course.
 For now, press the Control button and D button on your keyboard together (abbreviated as Ctrl+D).
 This should take you out of the Clojure REPL and back to your normal terminal prompt.
-Then, the terminal will show you the following message: `sample.app=> Bye for now!`
+Then, the terminal will show you the following message: `Bye for now!`

 Now, start Applications > LightTable.
 Once it is started, press the Control button and Space Bar together (abbreviated Ctrl+Space).
 This is how you start giving LightTable a command.
 Start typing the word "instarepl" and you should see a menu of options, like below.
 Choose "Instarepl: open a clojure instarepl."